bll123/ballroomdj4/README.txt

       [ I have not tested with 'brew'.
 That's in the future someday. ]
     b) Run the BallroomDJ 4 installer.

+Converting BallroomDJ 3:
+  If you have a recent version of BallroomDJ 3, and the installer is able to locate your installation, the BallroomDJ 3 data files will automatically be converted during the installation process.
+  The BallroomDJ 3 installation is not changed and may still be used.

+  If you have an older version of BallroomDJ 3, and the installer says that your "BDJ3 database version is too old", use the following process.
+This process is set up to preserve your original BallroomDJ installation and make sure it is not changed.
+    - Copy your entire BallroomDJ 3 folder to another location and/or name.
+      (e.g. BallroomDJ to BDJ3Temp)
+    - Rename the BallroomDJ shortcut on the desktop to a new name (e.g. "BallroomDJ original").
+    - Download the latest version of BallroomDJ 3.
+    - Run the installer, but choose the new location as the installation location.
+The BallroomDJ 3 installation process will upgrade your database and data files to the latest version.
+    - Delete the BallroomDJ shortcut on the desktop (it is pointing to the new location).
+    - Rename the original BallroomDJ shortcut back the way it was (e.g. "BallroomDJ original" to BallroomDJ).
+    - Now run the BDJ4 installation process again.
+For the BallroomDJ 3 location, choose the new location for BallroomDJ 3.
+    - Remove the new location of BallroomDJ 3 (e.g. BDJ3Temp).
+Your
+      original BallroomDJ installation is untouched and can still be used.

 Release Notes: 20220724
+  See the file ChangeLog.txt for a full list of changes.

   This release represents a working player user interface, the configuration user interface, and a partly functional management interface: